 The idea was simply to have a specific information entry screen for each attribute, and the number of steps needed (screens to come) is displayed by the empty dots at the top (see figure 22), where the filled dot meant to be the users current location in the entry queue.

 A major problem of this design is that, first, the end-user is supposed to leave all the fields empty in order to retrieve the list of all available events with no search criteria/filters applied.
 Second, it takes the end-user 7 clicks to reach the goal, which is the list of events, and 7 clicks back to edit one of the criteria, which was really the case when the end-users feedback were gathered.
-So the solution was to stop experimenting too much and rather use what the end-user is used to have when a search feature is provided by any other app, which is a single screen to collect all the criteria to apply.
+The solution was to adapt a search feature design by any other app, which is a single screen to collect all the criteria to apply.
 A full list of experimental screens can be found down in the appendix.

 Hi-Fi Prototype (Sketch Project)